hkbakke/wsus-helpers/README.md

 It approves all other updates automatically for "All Computers" group with the exception of "Upgrades" category, which is left for manual approval.

-For your own sanity you should remove all approval rules and disable automatic sync in WSUS before using this script to handle syncs and approvals.
+For your own sanity you should remove all approval rules, unselect all advanced approval options and disable automatic sync in WSUS before using this script to handle syncs and approvals.

 ## wsus-import
 Wrapper for wsus-sync to run wsus-approve automatically after wsus-sync import as it only makes sense to check for new updates after an import for offline servers